Thee-pete/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Changed Toys.create to Toy.create

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Added the render json: toy line in the update method

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Added a destroy route in the routes.rb file